Tim Cobb

-Timothy Cobb (born March 28, 1964 in Albany, New York) is the American current principal double bassist with the New York Philharmonic.
+Timothy Cobb (born March 28, 1964, in Albany, New York) is the American current principal double bassist with the New York Philharmonic.
 He previously taught at the Peabody Institute of Music, and joined the Manhattan School of Music faculty in 1992.
 Cobb also currently teaches at SUNY Purchase, Lynn University, Rutgers University: Mason Gross School of the Arts, YOA Orchestra of the Americas, and Mannes School of Music Preparatory Division.
 He is the current chair of the double-bass department at the Juilliard School, where he has been on faculty since 2002.

 Performance career

 A native of Albany, New York, Cobb began playing the bass at the age of seven, studying with his father David Cobb, and playing professionally by thirteen.
 He attended the Curtis Institute of Music, where he was awarded the sole position available for bass in the year of his application to study with Roger Scott.

 In 1982 and 1983, Cobb was a member of the New York String Orchestra Seminar under Alexander Schneider.
 While at Curtis, Cobb substituted regularly in the Philadelphia Orchestra.
 In the fall of his senior year he became a member of the Chicago Symphony Orchestra under Sir Georg Solti.
-Appointed associate principal bass of the Metropolitan Opera Orchestra in 1986, Cobb was granted a leave of absence by Maestro Solti to perform with the Metropolitan Opera, where he elected to stay.
+Appointed associate principal bass of the Metropolitan Opera Orchestra in 1986, Cobb was granted a leave of absence by Solti to perform with the Metropolitan Opera, where he elected to stay.
 He was appointed principal bass several years later, after the departure of Laurence Glazener in 2004.
 As a member of the Met Orchestra, he has toured with the entire company and with the orchestra on the symphonic stage, led by Maestro James Levine.
 He has also enjoyed frequent collaborations with Maestro Levine in the chamber setting performing works such as Schubert's "Trout" Quintet and Stravinsky's L'Histoire du soldat.
 Maestro Levine has created a series at Weill Hall in New York to showcase the chamber abilities within his orchestra, a series where Cobb has made regular appearances.
 Cobb can be heard on all Met recordings since 1985.